 - Keeping dangerous objects out of the children's reach.

-In all states, there is some consequence for unlawfully leaving a child alone.
+There is some consequence for unlawfully leaving a child alone.
 Each state follows the same specific punishments for these parents, but they also may alter some to satisfy the state rules.
-If it is suspected that a child is unlawfully left alone at home, Child Protective Services (CPS) will begin an investigation to determine the safety of the child in the household.
-If the investigation shows that the child was in danger while alone, then they will be taken into state custody.
+If it is suspected that a child is unlawfully left alone at home, Child Protective Services (CPS) will begin an investigation to determine the child's safety in the household.
+If the investigation shows that the child was in danger while alone, they will be taken into state custody.
 The parent will also have the potential to be charged with child endangerment or child abandonment, especially if the child is harmed while home alone.